twallema/pyIEEM/data/README.md

 + `hospital_incidence_BE.csv`: A copy of `COVID19BE_HOSP.csv` without modifications, renamed to the format `f'hospital_incidence_{country}.csv'` and placed along its Swedish equivalent to use less code.

-+ `hospital_incidence_SWE.csv`: Number of hospital admissions per Swedish county (except Gotland) and per week, extracted using WebPlotDigitizer from Figure S2 in `41598_2021_3499_MOESM1_ESM.pdf`.
-Missing column assumes missing data is 5 % of the available data in March/April 2020 and 3% from May 2020 onwards.
-These ratios have been computed using the monthly number of hospital admission per Swedish county and per month, available in `Statistikdatabasen_06_07_2023 20_57_17.csv`.
++ `hospital_incidence_SWE.csv`: Number of hospital admissions per Swedish county and per week, converted from file `statistik-covid19-inskrivna.xlsx` by replacing all 'X' with zero.

 #### shape